-SCWD staff have estimated that the more limited ASR project described throughout this discussion would cost \$21,000,000 in 2019 dollars.
+SCWD staff have estimated that a more limited ASR project using existing Beltz well infrastructure as simulated for the GSP would cost roughly \$21,000,000 in 2019 dollars.
 These funds would be used to support ongoing pilot testing of ASR at Beltz system wells, necessary design for permanent retrofitting of existing wells, any needed improvements or modifications to SCWD's groundwater treatment facilities, and planning for additional ASR facilities in the western portion of the Basin if and as needed.
 The SCWD will continue to develop and fund the ASR project planning and implementation through its individual agency budget at no cost to the MGA.
 Project funding is expected to come from the SCWD water rate payers generated funds and from grant programs if such funds are available and can be successfully obtained.